How To Overwinter Cannas

-Gardeners in Zone 7 who apply a thick layer of mulch (6-8 inch) to clumps of cannas after cutting down the stems stand a good chance of overwintering them 'in situ' – particularly with straight species such as Canna indica.
+Gardeners in Zone 7 who apply a thick layer of mulch (6-8 inches) to clumps of Cannas after cutting down the stems stand a good chance of overwintering them in the garden – particularly with straight species such as Canna indica.
 If you have lots and can ‘afford’ to lose a few, experiment!

 Use a digging fork to gently lever the clump out of the ground.
-As cannas are shallowly rooted, this will be easier than you think!
-If you are storing cannas grown in containers, you can either store the cannas, container and all, or remove the clump from the container and proceed in the same way as with garden-grown cannas, depending upon your storage space.
-Container grown cannas will need to be replanted in fresh soil next season for best results.
+As Cannas are shallowly rooted, this will be easier than you think!
+If you are storing Cannas grown in containers, you can either store the roots, container and all, or remove the clump from the container and proceed in the same way as with garden-grown Cannas, depending upon your storage space.
+Container-grown Cannas will need to be replanted in fresh soil next season for best results.

 However you decide to store them, make sure to label bags or pots of rhizomes carefully with tags.
 You can also use a Sharpie to write directly on the rhizome itself.
 You’ll thank yourself when spring comes and those rhizomes start sprouting.

 Find a cool, dark space that stays above freezing but below 55 throughout the winter.
 Non-fluctuating temperatures are best as they prevent early sprouting.
 Some great storage places to consider are: